Want a clean house but have no idea where to begin? Here’s a personalized cleaning plan that will work for your home plus some free printables!

 Option C: One Room or Major Task Each Day

-This type of cleaning plan sets aside certain tasks to do on each day.
+This type of cleaning plan sets aside certain tasks to do each day.
 For instance, cleaning the bathrooms on Monday, doing laundry on Tuesday, Vacuuming on Wednesday, etc. The time spent cleaning each day will vary based on the task set aside for that day.
 You can use the following worksheet to set up this plan:

 Option D: Everything in One Day